Defining IG for Law Firms

 4. Can we measure our progress toward compliance?

 This issue relates to the backlog of physical and electronic records.
 As firms implement changes with information governance, it’s important to see progress toward 100% compliance.
-The issue is that most firms simply can’t measure how compliant they are.
+The issue is that most firms can’t measure how compliant they are.
 Is the firm 40% compliant?
 Is it 80% compliant?
-It’s common for firms to have 10,000s of boxes of records to be destroyed –which means excess storage fees and needless risk.
+It’s common for firms to have 10,000 boxes of records destroyed –which means excess storage fees and needless risk.

 5. How audit-proof is the firm?

 Without efficient information governance processes, firms function under the threat of a future audit.
-Regulated industries – like financial services, government agencies, and the pharmaceuticals – have formed cooperatives to create detailed industry-specific OCG.
-In recent years, these cooperatives are contracting with auditors to assess compliance, which has increasingly extended to include law firms.
-However, most law firms lack the ability to respond to client audits quickly and produce the necessary audit trails.
+Regulated industries – like energy, financial services, government agencies, and pharmaceuticals – cooperatives to create detailed industry-specific OCG.
+In recent years, these cooperatives have been contracting with auditors to assess compliance, which has increasingly extended to law firms.
+However, most law firms cannot respond to client audits quickly and produce the necessary audit trials.

 6. Is disposition defensible?